sonos/torch-to-nnef/docs/tutos/13_multimodal.md

 tract version/path, tolerance, `--no-verify`, …); only the model needs to be a multimodal checkpoint whose `model_type` has a registered encoder handler.

+Use this command (not `t2n_export_llm_to_tract`) for multimodal checkpoints: the plain LLM export produces the decoder graph only, so pointing it at a multimodal checkpoint would drop the encoder tower(s) and the manifest.
+To prevent that silent under-export, `t2n_export_llm_to_tract` / `dump_llm` refuses a checkpoint with registered encoder handlers and points here.

 ```bash title="export SmolVLM-256M"
 t2n_export_multimodal_to_tract \
     --model-slug HuggingFaceTB/SmolVLM-256M-Instruct \